cliffton/caliper/README.md

+# **NOTE: This repository is modified for personal use.
+It does not use docker containers instead implements a worker process on each node to track node performance**

 ## Hyperledger Caliper

 Welcome to the Hyperledger Caliper project.
 Caliper is a blockchain performance benchmark framework, which allows users to test different blockchain solutions with predefined use cases, and get a set of performance test results.